hayleyygregg/AAD118/README.md

 * http://digital-photography-school.com/moving-toward-manual-settings-understanding-basic-daylight-exposure-and-equivelant-exposure/

-I also learned about the [Sunny 16 rule](http://en.wikipedia.org/wiki/Sunny_16_rule) that other websites had mentioned, which provides recomendations for what the aperture should be set to in certain conditions.
+I also learned about the [Sunny 16 rule](http://en.wikipedia.org/wiki/Sunny_16_rule) that other websites had mentioned, which provides recommendations for what the aperture should be set to in certain conditions.

 Unfortunately as I took so long taking photos of the building I didn't get a chance to take some of the Causeway or the building at night!
 (As of course the day of the shoot the sun didn't set until later than usual) However, I was confident I had enough photos to work with.